 Upstream diffs against vanilla Wine are narrow:

-dlls/ntdll/unix/file.c: eligibility gate (8 lines) + 10 one-line intercept callsdlls/ntdll/unix/server.c: one call to nspa_local_file_try_get_unix_fd(), one promote in NtDuplicateObject, one LF-close entry in NtClosedlls/ntdll/unix/sync.c: LF-handle branch in NtCreateSection, two promote lines in NtMake{Permanent,Temporary}Objectdlls/ntdll/unix/security.c: two promote linesdlls/ntdll/unix/process.c: alloc_handle_list was extended (prong A, currently deferred – see §14) + nspa_local_file_promote_inheritable() call before new_process RPCserver/file.c: one call to nspa_lf_trace_promote() inside the existing nspa_create_file_from_unix_fd handlerTrace emission is both compile-time gated (NSPA_DEBUG, default on; pass -DNSPA_DEBUG=0 for a release build) and runtime gated via cached env checks.
+dlls/ntdll/unix/file.c: eligibility gate plus one-line intercept calls for the local-file surfacedlls/ntdll/unix/server.c: nspa_local_file_try_get_unix_fd(), promote logic in NtDuplicateObject, LF close path, and local section close supportdlls/ntdll/unix/sync.c: local-file and local-section NtCreateSection handling, plus two promote lines in NtMake{Permanent,Temporary}Objectdlls/ntdll/unix/virtual.c: local section map / unmap / query hooksdlls/ntdll/unix/security.c: two promote linesdlls/ntdll/unix/process.c: alloc_handle_list was extended (prong A, currently deferred – see §14) + nspa_local_file_promote_inheritable() call before new_process RPCserver/file.c: one call to nspa_lf_trace_promote() inside the existing nspa_create_file_from_unix_fd handlerTrace emission is both compile-time gated (NSPA_DEBUG, default on; pass -DNSPA_DEBUG=0 for a release build) and runtime gated via cached env checks.

 static inline int nspa_trace_##name##_enabled(void) { \